Graduate Studies Faculty

 Research Interests:sex differences, cerebral ischemia, stroke, preconditioning, alcohol

 Preceptor RotationsDr.
 Murphy has not indicated availability for preceptor rotations at this time.

 Faculty MentorshipDr.
 Murphy has not indicated availability as a mentor at this time.

-In 2003, Dr. Stephanie Murphy received her VMD (veterinary medicine) in 1994 and her PhD (Biochemistry) in 1996 as part of the Veterinary Medical Scientist Training Program at the University of Pennsylvania.
+Dr. Stephanie Murphy received her VMD (veterinary medicine) in 1994 and her PhD (Biochemistry) in 1996 as part of the Veterinary Medical Scientist Training Program at the University of Pennsylvania.
 She then completed a 4 year postdoctoral fellowship in the Comparative Medicine Department at the Johns Hopkins University School of Medicine in 2000 prior to becoming an Assistant Professor within the Anesthesiology & Critical Care Medicine Department at Johns Hopkins.
-In 2003, she joined the research faculty of the Department of Anesthesiology and Perioperative Medicine (APOM) at the Oregon Health & Science University.
-She also holds a joint appointment in the Department of Comparative Medicine and a faculty appointment within the Neuroscience Graduate Program.
+In 2003, she joined the research faculty within the Department of Anesthesiology & Perioperative Medicine (APOM) at OHSU.
+She also holds joint appointments in the Departments of Comparative Medicine and Behavioral Neuroscience and a faculty appointment with the Neuroscience Graduate Program.
 She is a Diplomate of the American College of Laboratory Animal Medicine and the Director of the APOM Core Animal Laboratories and Training.
-Dr. Murphy is also the Associate Director for the Translational Modeling Program for the OHSU Research Center for Gender Based Medicine until it was disbanded in January 2011.
+Dr. Murphy was also the Associate Director for the Translational Modeling Program for the OHSU Research Center for Gender Based Medicine until it was disbanded in January 2011.